 Wet weather doesn’t stop play in Oxfordshire and the Cotswolds

-Blow off some steam at the Bounce Park inflatable theme park in Didcot.
+They can blow off some steam at the Bounce Park inflatable theme park in Didcot.
 Or slip and slide at one of the many play barns around the area, such as Snakes and Ladders in Abingdon or Sprouts Play Barn in Frilford.

 Kids who love arts and crafts will be spoiled for choice too, with opportunities to bake, make, paint and create all over Oxfordshire and the Cotswolds.
 Check out Mrs Bun the Baker for cooking and baking classes, or Amy Surman for jewellery making workshops.
 The Pottery Place and Unique Creations are just two of the paint-your-own pottery studios in the area.
-And Lisa Jayne Art Studio in Middle Aston is the place for summer long creative workshops, and not just for kids.
+And Lisa Jayne Art Studio in Middle Aston is the place for creative workshops, and not just for kids.

-Summer is a great time to learn something new
+Half term is a great time to learn something new

-Summer holidays might be a break from school, but that doesn’t mean kids stop should stop learning.
+Half term might be a break from school, but that doesn’t mean kids stop should stop learning.
 Oxfordshire and the Cotswolds is packed with opportunities to dive into fun educational experiences.
 Pendon Museum in Abingdon, where the world of the 1920s and ‘30s has been beautifully recreated in miniature, makes a great start.
 If kids love the little cars and buses, they’ll love the full sized ones at the Oxford Bus Museum and the Aston Martin Heritage Trust.

 For a more comprehensive look at Oxfordshire in days gone by, the historic town of Woodstock is home to the Oxfordshire museum, where families can get a glimpse into the area’s past: it all starts with dinosaurs, moves on through to the Anglo-Saxons and ends up Victorian.
 Or, for an engaging look at the War years, the Soldiers of Oxfordshire Museum is just a short walk away, and lets kids experience life in the trenches first hand.